msimons/elasticsearch-jdbc/README.md

 `interval` - a time value for the delay between two river runs (default: not set)

+`name` - the name of the feeder (will be used in the status monitoring)

 `max_bulk_actions` - the length of each bulk index request submitted (default: 10000)

 `max_concurrent_bulk_requests` - the maximum number of concurrent bulk requests (default: 2 * number of CPU cores)